 You know who you’ll be reporting to and who will be reporting to you.
 Make the approval system specific and clear.
 Make sure you’re guiding your subordinates according to the targets given by your supervisor.
-The different chain of command from you and your seniors will eventually confuse the subordinates and cause miscommunication, misinterpretations of their work.
+The different chain of command between you and your elders will eventually confuse the subordinates and cause miscommunication, and misinterpretations of their work.

-Now, this has higher demerits due to the fact that communication gap in a certain hierarchy will also affect the cross-departmental communication causing a huge chaos.
+Now, this has higher demerits because the communication gap in a certain hierarchy will also affect cross-departmental communication causing huge chaos.
 This is especially true for the complex organograms of big organizations.

-And finding where the mishap happened in the whole communication process and reverting back to the hierarchy to resolve it is time-consuming.
-This hampers the lead time for the customers, suppliers, vendors and other partners too.
+And finding where the mishap happened in the whole communication process and reverting to the hierarchy to resolve it is time-consuming.
+This hampers the lead time for the customers, suppliers, vendors, and other partners too.

 3. Make Your Goals SMART

-As much as it is important that goals and objectives are aligned in each stage of organogram, it is also important that the goals be SMART.
+As much as goals and objectives must be aligned in each stage of the organogram, it is also important that the goals be SMART.

 S= Specific; Goals be better specific to each employee.
 Generalized goals can create perplexed perceptions among employees about their responsibilities.

 M= Measurable; The more quantifiable the goals are, the better it is.
-Not only the employees’ KPI (Key Performance Indicator) becomes easier, but also targets and communication become clearer and specific.
+Not only does the employees’ KPI (Key Performance Indicator) becomes easier, but also targets and communication become clearer and more specific.